RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

     Now, you can use ESCWA without having to log in.
 3. Restart any running enterprise server regions to have them pick up the configuration changes.

-    Regions no longer require credentials for starting/stopping and other actions.
+    Regions no longer require credentials for starting, stopping and other actions.